-If PV stations are not existing or available, but erected as fixed stations elsewhere one can hire a sun-trolley, which is the Greenpeace price winner [43] in its class, and consists of a 1200W solar PV array, electronic controller - and additionally a 1HP pump.
+If PV stations are not existing or available or if they erected as fixed stations elsewhere one can hire a sun-trolley, which is the Greenpeace price winner [43] in its class, and consists of a 1200W solar PV array, electronic controller - and additionally a 1HP pump.
 If one prefers to own his or her own small PV-set there is a great market, which sells complete PV packages for just a few 100 \$ for a 100 Wp 12 V device [44].

-Fig. 76: PV sun-trolley (Greenpeace price winner) [43]
+Fig. 86: PV sun-trolley (Greenpeace price winner) [43]

-More advanced and useful are extended solar home systems, which need solar panels and rechargeable battery, see figure 77.
-With an inverter it can be extended to feed more attractive and educationally helpful devices, like TV and computer [6].
+More advanced and useful are extended solar home systems, which need solar panels and rechargeable battery, see figure 87.
+With an inverter it can be extended to feed more attractive and educationally helpful devices, like TV and computer [$\underline{6}$].

-Fig. 77: Extended PV solar home system [6]
+Fig. 87: Extended PV solar home system [6]